onedigitas/kit-code/README.md

 If permission control blocks commands between steps, setup usually fails.

 Node.js 20+ is required.
-Electron is optional, but needed for the native Welcome, Terminal, Mini, and Pet windows.
+Electron is optional, but needed for the native Welcome, Terminal, and Mini windows.

 ### Quick Start